BavariaBlue/samm/Supporting Resources/v1.5/MarkDown/Draft/SAMM-1.5.1.md

 Open source build automation tools like Apache Maven, Jenkins, CircleCI or Travis CI help the team to build and launch the system on a local machine using only a single command.

 We take this approach one step further by adding various test cases described in LS-Testing 1 to the automated build scripts.
 For a first shot, it will be infeasible to target highly project or hardware independent test cases.
 Rather, try to establish automated test cases that cover all attack patterns and related paths for a specific environment.
 Later, a switch to more independent solutions.
 The goal of this feature is to combine the ongoing software development of critical systems with highly integrated penetration security testing automation on the local machines of penetration testers.
-Therefore, the project team should seek the adaptation of test-driven development (TDD) for security related test cases..
+Therefore, the project team should seek the adaptation of test-driven development (TDD) for security related test cases.

 ##### B. Establish a continuous integration mechanism of the automated build into the project’s version management
 Following up the last activity about the automated security test cases in the automated build routine, the team can expand this approach with continuous integration (CI) techniques.